csaf-poc/csaf_distribution/README.md

 # csaf_distribution

-**WIP**: A proof of concept for a CSAF trusted provider, checker and aggregator.
+A proof of concept implementation of an CSAF 2.0 trusted provider, checker and aggregator.

-Status: Alpha (about 90% functionality is there)
+Includes an uploader command line tool for the trusted provider.

+Status: Alpha (all planned functionality, but known defects, see issues.)

 ## Setup